How to Insulate a Garage Door

 Lastly, make sure the insulation stays in place by securing it with retention clips.
 Push the insulation against the door while clipping them in.
 A snug and secure fit prevents heat loss efficiently.

-By completing these steps, your garage door will have better thermal insulation, leading to higher energy efficiency.
-This will keep your garage comfortable, reduce energy bills, and lessen noise, making your space quieter.
+By completing these steps, your garage door will have better thermal insulation.
+This leads to higher energy efficiency.
+It keeps your garage comfortable, reduces energy bills, and makes it quieter.

 Additional Tips and Considerations